learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

----
-languages: ruby
-tags: ORM, ActiveRecord, associations
----

-## TV Land ActiveRecord Associations Lab
+# TV Land ActiveRecord Associations Lab

+## Objectives
+1. Creating and modifying tables using ActiveRecord
+2. Writing associations between models

 This lab is focused on something none of us have time to watch
 anymore: TV.
 To keep track of what's out there, we'll build a small